 Your employer's plan determines the benefit eligibility criteria for participating employees, as outlined in the RHS plan summary provided by your employer.
 For example, your plan might specify "retirement" as the time for benefit eligibility.
 Alternatively, a combination of separation from service and a specific age can be chosen.
 When you satisfy the criteria, you will be eligible for medical benefits.
-At that time, your employer will notify ICMA-RC of your eligibility and, before beginning to receive benefits, you must complete the VantageCare RHS Plan Employee Benefit Eligibility Form, automatically sent to you as part of your Welcome package by the third-party administrator and also available from your employer or ICMA-RC.
+At that time, your employer will notify MissionSquare of your eligibility and, before beginning to receive benefits, you must complete the MissionSquare RHS Plan Employee Benefit Eligibility Form.
+The form will be automatically sent to you as part of your Welcome package by the third-party administrator and will also be available from your employer or MissionSquare.

-You will then be able to submit reimbursement requests directly to the third-party claims administrator on the VantageCare RHS Plan Benefits Reimbursement Request Form, automatically sent to you as part of your Welcome package by the third-party administrator and also available from your employer or ICMA-RC.
+You will then be able to submit reimbursement requests directly to the third-party claims administrator on the MissionSquare RHS Plan Benefits Reimbursement Request Form, also part of your Welcome package.
 Medical expenses incurred before you are eligible for RHS benefits will not be reimbursed.

-Note that eligible claim expense(s) for reimbursement must be incurred on or after your eligibility date.
+Note that eligible claim expenses for reimbursement must be incurred on or after your eligibility date.
 Generally, claims should be submitted within two years from the date of the expense, but this limit may vary among plans.
-If you have questions regarding this limit or your claims, please contact the third-party claims administrator.
+If you have questions regarding this limit or your claims, contact the third-party claims administrator.
 See Q19 for contact information.